knative/community/TRADEMARK-COMMITTEE.md

 Not all contributions are easy to count and many significant contributions are hard to count.
 There will be an exception process that allows vendors to articulate why they should receive consideration for membership on the Trademark Committee.
-Corporate parents, affiliates, or subsidiares shall be counted as one company.
+Corporate parents, affiliates, or subsidiaries shall be counted as one company.

 The current Trademark Committee membership will consider easily countable